flaviomicheletti/python-concurrency-parallelism/docs/difference-between.md

 - A thread is a lower-level execution unit managed by the operating system that can be utilized by a worker or other entities.

-14. **Difference between a thread and a process:**

-- A thread is a unit of execution within a process, allowing for concurrent or parallel execution of tasks within the same memory space.

-- A process is an instance of a program running on a computer, which has its own memory space, resources, and state.

 15. **Difference between a process and a job:**

 - In general computing terminology, the terms "process" and "job" are often